Brycepalichuk/retype/guides/Lazy Mint on Rarible.md

 ---
 order: 100
 icon: rocket
-tags: [guide]
 ---
 # Lazy Mint on Rarible

-Getting started with Lazy Mint on Rarible.
 This tool allows a creator to upload a 3d printer file and list the NFT for sale on Rarible.
 The reason it is called "Lazy Mint" is that the NFT token is only minted when a buyer purchases the NFT.
 This is beneficial for the creator because it is free to list the NFT on the marketplace and the gas fee for minting is passed onto the buyer.

 ---